e-mergo/qs-emergo-triggers/README.md

 #### Apply Theme
 This action sets the current Qlik Sense visual theme to the specified theme.
 You can pick from a list of available themes in the current app.
 This functionality allows for theme-switching for use cases like font-scaling, different color tones, etcetera.

+#### Log to Console
+This action logs the result of the provided expression to the browser's console.
+This functionality is provided for debugging purposes.

 ### Navigation
 After all triggered actions are successfully handled, a navigation action may kick in to move the user to a different location.
 The following navigation options are available: